-To help ensure that your business remains compliant and free from penalties or disruptions, it's important to be aware of all regulatory reporting requirements at state and local levels.
+To help ensure that your business remains compliant and free from penalties or disruptions, it's important to be aware of all regulatory reporting requirements at the federal, state, and local levels.

-Municipalities are taking a firmer line on business licensing
+Municipalities are taking a firm line on business licensing

 How larger business licensing trends impact planning and operations

-The U.S. Supreme Court addressed this issue in a 2018 case, South Dakota vs. Wayfair.
+The U.S. Supreme Court addressed this issue in South Dakota vs. Wayfair.
 The Court held that states can require online or remote sellers to collect and remit sales taxes on purchases made by customers in the state, even if the seller has no in-state physical presence.

-This decision now requires remote sellers to register for sales tax licenses, and to collect and remit taxes on the sale of goods and services, in any state that imposes a sales tax where those businesses meet the tax law’s nexus requirement.
+This decision requires remote sellers to register for sales tax licenses and to collect and remit taxes on the sale of goods and services, in any state that imposes a sales tax where those businesses meet the tax law’s nexus requirement.